Confront some of life's biggest questions

 Philosophy has long been a central component of a liberal arts education — and with good reason.
 It teaches you critical reasoning like no other discipline.
 It’s also an excellent addition to studies in mathematics and the sciences.

 Once you graduate, you’ll have a wide range of options.
-Philosophy is ideal training for a career in law and valuable preparation for just about any field that demands breadth of thinking, careful reading, thorough analysis, and clear argumentation.
+A philosophy degree is ideal for a career in law and valuable preparation for just about any field that demands breadth of thinking, careful reading, thorough analysis, and clear argumentation.

-Earn a Bachelor of Arts degree in Philosophy
+- Graduate with a Bachelor of Arts in Philosophy

 Co-op = relevant paid work experience